 Recognize the importance of the concept of “security by design”, especially amongst the business sector when providing products and services.

-Outline standards and adopt novel and innovative methodologies on how to develop safe and reliable e-services and applications resilient to external risks and threats, including necessary mechanisms to maintain the privacy and confidentiality of personal information with special focus on the Arab region specificity in general and the development Arabic-enabled tools in particular
+Outline standards and adopt novel and innovative methodologies on how to develop safe and reliable e-services and applications resilient to external risks and threats, including necessary mechanisms to maintain the privacy and confidentiality of personal information

-Develop and integrate technology, protocols and standards improvements that introduce native capability for Internet security while maintaining stability and interoperability.
+Develop and integrate technology, protocols and standards improvements that introduce native capability for network security while maintaining stability and interoperability.

 Promote the use of e-signature methods, with enhancing the confidence and security in using such technology, which could be done through adopting efficient legislations and using different mechanisms as developing USB-based authentication token for multiple applications and network services.